ENG

 Owners of a PV system installed on residential premises including those that benefit from a feed-in tariff for 20 years may benefit from “Option C Hybrid inverter and battery storage” subject to the conditions of the scheme and where the PV has been connected to the grid for at least 6 years to be reckoned from the date of connection of the meter.

-The same principle would apply for any premises(example garages/shop/office or a maisonette underlying another maisonette) at ground floor level underlying other premises when the ground floor premises are not physically internally connected to the roof.
+The same principle applies for any premises (example garages/shop/office or a maisonette underlying another maisonette) at ground floor level underlying other premises when the ground floor premises are not physically internally connected to the roof.

-Option 2: The PV is installed by the developer (Build and transfer option) without requesting a feed-in tariff then prior to signature of the final contract for transfer of ownership of apartment/PV the new owner applies for a feed in tariff at the applicable rates and conditions of such scheme and gets the feed-in tariff confirmation.
-The applicant in the Part 2 would need to provide a copy of the final contract for the transfer of the apartment inclusive of a reference to the PV system and indicating the cost of the PV system, panels, inverter and installation costs.
+If you want to benefit the PV from a feed-in tariff without a grant, the PV is installed by the developer without requesting a feed-in tariff then following the signature of the final contract for transfer of ownership of apartment/PV the new owner applies for a feed in tariff at the applicable rates and conditions of such scheme and gets the feed-in tariff confirmation.
+The applicant in the Part 2 would need to provide a copy of the purchase agreement of the developer for the purchase of the PV system, indicating the cost of the PV system, panels, inverter and installation costs.

 DISCLAIMER